Bud Dajo: Historical relevance

+Bud Dajo is a sacred mountain for the indigenous peoples of the Sulu archipelago.
 The mountain was the site of the First Battle of Bud Dajo during the Moro Rebellion of the Philippine–American War in 1906, which culminated in the killing by U.S. forces of over 800-900 villagers, mostly civilians, hiding on the crater of Bud Dajo.
 The event is known as the Moro Crater Massacre.
-The killings, which disrespected the mountain and the spirits, caused massive outrage among the native people as Bud Dajo is a sacred site.
-The five-day Second Battle of Bud Dajo in 1911 ended with fewer casualties through negotiations, persuading the majority to return home.
+The killings committed by the American government, under governor-general Leonard Wood and American president and Republican Theodore Roosevelt, included the murder of hundreds of women and children, whose bodies were photographed by the American soldiers as war trophies.
+In many of the photographs, the American soldiers smiled as skulls, rotting severed limbs and dismembered torsos, and blown-out heads with punctured cheeks were piled up around them.